YaLTeR/bxt-rs/README.md

 The `Commands` module provides safe console command helpers.
 A console command handler function can be wrapped with a `handler!` macro to have console command arguments automatically parsed and passed into the function with a usage string printed on argument count mismatch or parsing failure.

-## Building and Usage
+## Building

 ### Linux

+1. Install 32-bit libc for linking.
+On Ubuntu that's `libc6-dev-i386`.
 1. Install stable Rust (for example, via [rustup](https://rustup.rs/)) with the `i686-unknown-linux-gnu` target.
 1. `cargo build --target=i686-unknown-linux-gnu`

-1. Load it into HL like you would load regular BXT.
+### Windows

+1. Install stable Rust (for example, via [rustup](https://rustup.rs/)) with the `i686-pc-windows-msvc` target.
+1. `cargo build --target=i686-pc-windows-msvc`

 ### Windows (cross-compiling from Linux)

+1. Install MinGW for the 32-bit target.
+On Ubuntu that's `gcc-mingw-w64-i686`.
 1. Install stable Rust (for example, via [rustup](https://rustup.rs/)) with the `i686-pc-windows-gnu` target.
 1. `cargo build --target=i686-pc-windows-gnu`

+## Usage

-1. Load it into HL like you would load regular BXT.
+On Linux, load it into HL like you would load regular BXT.

+On Windows, rename `bxt-rs.dll` to `BunnymodXT.dll` and start HL using the injector (`Injector.exe path\to\Half-Life\hl.exe`).
+Running HL on its own and running the injector afterwards is not supported.

 ## License